Skip to Main Content

 Subscriptions to journals, databases, digital archives and other ongoing commitments are purchased via an institutional budget administered by the Library.
 Proposals for new subscriptions that match current teaching and research needs may be submitted by academic staff

 Subscription resources have been subject to above inflation price increases over a number of years, meaning that there are significant budget pressures in this area.
-Therefore it will not always be possible to purchase all new requested resources and in some cases it may be necessary to cancel existing subscriptions in order to divert budget to new resources.
+Therefore it will not always be possible to purchase requested resources.
+In some cases it may be necessary to cancel existing subscriptions in order to divert budget to new resources.

 All requests are scrutinized in terms of budgetary impact and added value they bring to the University.